keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 The element in the top right corner is not connected to the rest of the green-coloured face!
 To solve this, we must choose the value of each corner randomly from the value of neighbouring elements.
 This ensures that each corner remains connected to a puzzle piece.

 In the code, we visit each of the 8 corners by again considering the index extremes of each axis.
 A delta array provides a way of iterating through all neighbouring elements.
-A python set is used to remove  ensure that having two neighbours of the same value doesn't double the probabilty of that value being chosen, although this is not strictly necessary.
+A python set is used to remove duplicates, ensuring that having two neighbours of the same value doesn't double the probability of that value being chosen, although this is not strictly necessary.
 The code is as follows:

 ```python
 for idx in product((0, -1), (0, -1), (0, -1)):